priya-vijay/NicheLife/README.md

 Colors:

-The darker the red, the more satisfied you'll be
+The darker the red, the more satisfied you'll be.

-The darker the blue, the cheaper an area is
+The darker the blue, the cheaper an area is.

-Dark purple = best bang for your buck
+Dark purple = best bang for your buck.

 ![Image of Example](https://github.com/priya-vijay/NicheLife/blob/master/examples/NicheLife_example.png)